 The China Securities Regulatory Commission said the proposed rule revision would broaden the circumstances under which companies are able to buy back shares, and would simplify the procedure for these buybacks.
 The draft rules were published for public comments at a time when China's stock market has taken a hammering amid concerns over economic slowdown and the escalating Sino-U.

-CURRENCY NEWS: China's yuan weakened against the U. S. dollar on Monday, inline with soft mid-point fixing by People Bank of China.
-Prior to market opening, the People's Bank of China (PBOC) set the midpoint rate at 6.8389 per dollar, weakened by 177 basis points from 6.8212 on Friday.
-In China's spot foreign exchange market, the yuan is allowed to rise or fall by 2% from the central parity rate each trading day.
-The central parity rate of the yuan against the U. S. dollar is based on a weighted average of prices offered by market makers before the opening of the interbank market each business day.
+CURRENCY NEWS: China's yuan strengthened against the U. S. dollar on Friday, inline with stronger mid-point fixing by People Bank of China.
+Prior to market opening, the People's Bank of China (PBOC) set the midpoint rate at 6.8212 per dollar, strengthened by 5 basis points.

 Powered by Capital Market - Live News

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)